 Our centres provide free consultation and interventions for gamblers and their partners, affected family members and others affected by problem gambling.
 Centres also provide public health services i.e. policy development, awareness raising and education, strengthening communities, etc.

 Our mission is to provide a holistic approach which empowers people with gambling and related problems to make positive choices for a healthy lifestyle.
-If you are concerned that gambling is having a negative impact over your or someone else’s life, then please read about the services offered at our services annd contact us today.
+If you are concerned that gambling is having a negative impact over your, or someone else’s, life then please contact us today.

 The Salvation Army offers a free outpatient service for gamblers and their families.
 Treatment is confidential.